 Consult a Criminal Defense Attorney

 If you have been arrested for first- or second-degree murder, your freedom and your life are at risk.
-An experienced attorney at the Law Offices of Shawn B. Hamp can represent you in your defense to protect your constitutional rights.
+An experienced attorney at The Hamp Law Offices can represent you in your defense to protect your constitutional rights.